prasisiri/wiremock-transformer/simplified-README.md

 3. **Deployment**
    - Uses Red Hat UBI 8 OpenJDK 11 container (registry.redhat.io/ubi8/openjdk-11)
+   - Uses `-jar` option to run the WireMock standalone JAR
+   - Uses `--classpath` option to add custom transformer JAR
    - Mounts the PVC to access the JAR files
    - Mounts the ConfigMap as a volume for stub mappings
-   - Runs WireMock with your custom transformer

 4. **Service and Route**
    - Creates a Service to expose WireMock within the cluster